jpeg729/csharp-tensors/Readme.md

 All math operations should return a Tensor containing the result of the calculation with a Backwards delegate that calculates the gradient and calls Backwards on all the tensors that were given as inputs to the operation.

+## Performance improvement ideas

+### Implement a pool for data arrays

+The problem is that a tensor's data array can be huge and when it is too big (> 85kbytes?) the data array is automatically put into GC's generation 2 pool, which means collecting it will be expensive.
+Besides an array is always zeroed on allocation, which isn't always necessary.

+Maintaining a pool of reusable data arrays would be a great solution.

+1. by making Tensor Disposable in order to track use of said arrays
+  > output = model.forward(input);
+  > loss = Lossfn(output, target);
+  > loss.backward();
+  > loss.Dispose(); // should back up the chain disposing all calculated Tensors it finds.
+    class Tensor : IDisposable {
+      public void Dispose() {
+        _data.referenceCount--;
+        _data = null;
+        GC.SuppressFinalize(this);
+      }
+      ~Tensor() {
+        Dispose();
+      }
+      public double[] GetDataArray(int size) {
+        returns a free data array from the pool, or makes a new one.
+      }
+    }
+  Question:
+    when the finaliser runs, has the data array already been disposed of?

+2. using weak refs to the Tensors that use each array for each data array maintain a list of WeakReferences to the tensors that use it... pool = Dict<int, List<WeakReference<Tensor>>> pool[size].RemoveAll(w => !w.IsAlive);

+3. using GCHandles directly
+  WeakReferences are objects with destructors, hence expensive...
+  Use list of GCHandle.Alloc(tensor, GCHandleType.Weak)
+  Change target by handle.Target = otherTensor
+  Note that a GCHandle must be .Free()d after use

+### Independant AdvanceOffset for padded Tensors

+I could create PlainAdvanceOffset and PaddedAdvanceOffset methods and an AdvanceOffset delegate to hold the relevant one, but calling the delegate will be more expensive than calling a single AdvanceOffset method directly.
+Besides, the current AdvanceOffset method is aggressively inlined which would be impossible with a delegate.

+What about subclassing Tensor?
+Could I do Tensor mytensor = new PaddedTensor(...);

+### If Tensor were a struct instead of a class...

+Firstly, is it possible and what changes would be necessary?
+Secondly, what would be the result of this?